Textual Healing PR Edinburgh Fringe roster 2024

 31 July – 26 August (not 12) @ 2.45pm

-Alfie has been twice nominated for the BBC New Comedy Award nominee and is winner of 2022’s Max Turner Comedy Prize.
+Alfie has been twice nominated for the BBC New Comedy Award nominee and is the winner of 2022’s Max Turner Comedy Prize.
 He is a writer for The Guardian and BBC Radio 4’s The Now Show and The News Quiz.
 His debut Fringe show centres around his mum who lived for eight years with terminal cancer and still taught Alfie a lesson in how to seize upon life – by carrying on as normal.
-My Gift To You is about gifts, grief and attempting to live in the present.
-(And less thematic stuff like football, the countryside, and shoplifting).
+My Gift To You is about gifts, grief and attempting to live in the present (and less thematic stuff like football, the countryside, and shoplifting).

 Keywords: gifts, grief, death, skydiving, getting older, football, the countryside, shoplifters.